hectorcorrea/ldp_pcdm_f4_in_action/README.md

-These are the CURL commands that I ran when following Andrew Woods excellent "LDP-PCDM-F4 In Action" tutorial at https://wiki.duraspace.org/display/FEDORA4x/LDP-PCDM-F4+In+Action
+These are the cURL commands that I ran when following Andrew Woods excellent [LDP-PCDM-F4 In Action](https://wiki.duraspace.org/display/FEDORA4x/LDP-PCDM-F4+In+Action) tutorial.

-These commands assume that Fedora 4 is running at the default location that Hydra Jetty configures and with authentication enabled (which is why the default username/password are being passed on the URL)
+These commands assume that Fedora 4 is running at the default location that **Hydra Jetty** configures and with authentication enabled (which is why the default username/password are being passed on the URL)

     http://fedoraAdmin:fedoraAdmin@localhost:8983/fedora/rest/

+If you are using a plain vanilla installation of Fedora 4 you should probably use [Adam Wead's scripts](https://github.com/awead/ldp-pcdm) instead.

 # /objects/